JetBrains/kotlin-web-site/docs/topics/compose-compiler-options.md

 > The feature flag affects behavior only with a version of Compose runtime that supports pausable composition,
 > starting with `androidx.compose.runtime` 1.8.0-alpha02.
-> With older versions, the feature flag has no effect.
+> Older versions ignore the feature flag.
 >
 {style="note"}

 **Default**: disabled

-If enabled, changes code generation of composable functions to enable pausing when part of a pausable composition.
+If enabled, changes the code generation of composable functions to allow pausing when part of a pausable composition.
-This allows Compose runtime to suspend composition on the skipping points, letting long-running compositions be split across multiple frames.
+This lets Compose runtime suspend composition at skipping points, splitting long-running compositions across multiple frames.

-Pausable composition is used in Lazy lists and other performance intensive components for prefetching content that might cause visual jank when executed in a blocking manner.
+Lazy lists and other performance intensive components use pausable composition to prefetch content that might cause visual jank when executed in a blocking manner.

 > This feature is considered [Experimental](components-stability.md#stability-levels-explained) and is disabled by default.